Vasudev08/ParrellComputing_Project_2024/Report.md

 ![comp_$2^{16}$_strong_scaling (3)](https://github.com/user-attachments/assets/d6232b2a-ce85-4fd8-a0e6-5f6f0615d8a1)
 ![comp_$2^{26}$_strong_scaling](https://github.com/user-attachments/assets/83f3b24d-c122-4d3e-be6d-b98805b8f55b)

-regardless of our sample size, we observe an decrease in computation time when we increase the no. of processors which implies our sample sort scales.
+Regardless of our sample size, we observe an decrease in computation time when we increase the no. of processors which implies our sample sort scales.